5 tips to help ease airplane ear pain

 S – Shortness of breath

 If you experience any of these signs or symptoms, you should call a doctor or go to the emergency room immediately.
-It is important to ask your doctor about sepsis.
-The CDC recommends that you specifically say to your health care provider, "I am concerned about sepsis" in order to receive immediate care — which can be a matter of life or death.
+It is important to ask your doctor about sepsis and specifically say to your health care provider, "I am concerned about sepsis" in order to receive immediate care — which can be a matter of life or death.

 If sepsis is diagnosed, you will likely be treated in the hospital with antibiotics, oxygen and IV fluids.
 Assisted breathing, kidney dialysis and even surgery to remove any damaged tissue may be necessary in extreme cases.